odoo/owl/doc/reference/component.md

   By default, the render initiated by this method will stop at each child component if their props are (shallow) equal.
 To force a render to update all child components, one can use the optional `deep` argument.
+Note that the value of the `deep` argument needs to be a boolean, not a truthy value.

 ## Static Properties